ETdoFresh/Blog/content/post/import/2009/2009-10-13-quick-pre-update.md

 4) Browse to where you saved sd8xxx.ko
 5) Paste the following line in Destination Folder:
 /lib/modules/2.6.24-palm-joplin-3430/kernel/net/wifi/
-6) Click Send to Device and reboot your Pre when it&#8217;s done (Sym+Orange+R)
+6) Click Send to Device and reboot your Pre when it's done (Sym+Orange+R)

 Cool!
 Also you can edit the SSID in the sh file found in TetherService.jar found in /usr/lib/luna/java.
-Happy PalmPre&#8217;ing!
+Happy PalmPre'ing!

 &#8211; E.T.